Last updated 21/12/2021

-To reduce social contact, the regulations require some businesses to close and impose restrictions on how some businesses provide goods and services.
-The full guidance on businesses and venues can be found on GOV.UK.
+To reduce social contact, the regulations impose restrictions on how some businesses provide goods and services.

 To help affected businesses to navigate this uncertain time, the government has issued a number of support initiatives, set out below.

 Coronavirus (COVID‑19) support is available to employers and the self-employed, including sole traders and limited company directors.
-You may be eligible for loans, tax relief and cash grants, whether your business is open or closed.
 Use the Government's business support finder to see what support is available for you and your business.

 Businesses in the hospitality and leisure sectors in England will be eligible for one-off grants of up to £6,000 per premises, plus more than £100 million discretionary funding will be made available for local authorities to support other businesses